 This is the first of three blogs examining the lessons and implications of the COVID-19 pandemic for sustainable landscapes programs.
+The second blog examines the issues of the COVID-19 pandemic for sustainable landscape programs, and the third blog considers the role of sustainable landscapes in pandemic response.

 At a time when everyone is focused on the novel coronavirus disease 2019 (COVID-19) some might think that ongoing efforts to support programming in sustainable landscapes have little to offer at the current moment.
 This series of blogs will seriously challenge that assumption.
 In the age of COVID-19, sustainable landscapes programs are more important than ever.
-And investments in forest conservation may actually be some of the smartest,most cost-effective investments we can make to protect public health.
+And investments in forest conservation may actually be some of the smartest, most cost-effective investments we can make to protect public health.

 Regardless of its own origins, which remain undetermined, the ongoing COVID-19 pandemic has highlighted the fact that continued deforestation and forest fragmentation makes future pandemics more likely.
 Scientists have known for a while that pandemics are most likely to arise when a novel pathogen crosses over to humans from other animals.
 These so-called zoonotic diseases, which include six out of every ten infectious diseases in people, in turn, arise most readily in contexts where humans interact with wildlife.
 This commonly happens at the forest margin, which often expands where there is deforestation and forest fragmentation.